top of page

 • Submissions that include complex argument, personal details or criticise someone may take the committee longer to process and consider.

-Community Consultation: Abortion Legislation in Western Australia
+Community consultation: Abortion legislation in Western Australia

-- the current mandatory counselling requirements; and
+• the current mandatory counselling requirements, and

-- the gestational timing of when an abortion can be accessed;
+• the gestational timing of when an abortion can be accessed.

-We want to hear from women, including people who have had abortions, healthcare providers, experts on the key issues and other community members
+They wanted to hear from women, including people who have had abortions, healthcare providers, experts on the key issues and other community members

 Subscribe Form